pombase/allele_qc/readme.md

 # Activate python environment
 poetry shell

-# Install transvar in the project directory and set up necessary env variables
+# Set up the necessary transvar variables (you must have installed transvar, see next section)
+. transvar_env_vars.sh
 bash set_up_transvar.sh
-. transvar_env_vars.sh

 # Run this script (See the comments in the subscripts)
 bash run_analysis.sh